mde/ejs/tutorial.md

 for Steps.

-When you click the "Create a new Step" button, you can see the expected Title and Description field, but no way to link them with any of the ToDo items we created earlier.
+When you click the "Create a new Step" button, you can see the expected Title and Description fields, but no way to link them with any of the ToDo items we created earlier.
 Let's fix that.

 When we handle the 'add' action (later, the 'edit' action as well) for a Step,